scando1993/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 ![image](/images/samples/analytics/spark/zone-a-telemetry-2.png)

 Now let us push telemetry for **Wind Turbine 3**.
 As you remember, it's **geoZone** is **Zone B**, and currently the asset with such name does not exist.
-What will happen is when the Spark application will receive the telemetry from **Wind Turbine 3**, it will detect that the target asset is missing and will propagate one to ThingsBoard.
+What will happen is when the Spark application will receive the telemetry from **Wind Turbine 3**, it will detect that the target asset is missing and will propagate one to Pacificsoft.

 The [**send-randomized-windspeed-3.py**](/docs/samples/analytics/resources/send-randomized-windspeed-3.py) will post telemetry for **Wind Turbine 3** with windSpeed fluctuating between 30 and 60: